Swoffa/SublimeKickAssemblerC64/README.md

 Requirements, Windows
 ---------------------
  - Ensure a fairly modern version of java is installed (download from http://www.oracle.com/technetwork/java/javase/downloads/index.htm)
- - Ensure path to java-binaries (probably %programfiles(x86)%\Java\jre7\bin) exists in the PATH environment variable on your computer
+ - Ensure path to java-binaries (something like %programfiles(x86)%\Java\jre7\bin) exists in the PATH environment variable
- - Download and KickAssembler compiler from http://theweb.dk/KickAssembler/, extract and copy folder to c:\C64\Tools\KickAssembler\ (or other location and ensure path to KickAss.jar is correct in %USERPROFILE%\AppData\Roaming\Sublime Text 3\Packages\KickAssembler (C64)\Build Systems\KickAssembler(C64).sublime-build)
+ - Download and KickAssembler compiler from http://theweb.dk/KickAssembler/, extract and copy folder to c:\C64\Tools\KickAssembler\ (\*)
  - Download Vice C64 emulator from http://www.viceteam.org/#download, extract and copy folder to some good location on your computer (c:\C64\Tools\Vice\ is recommended)
- - Ensure the path to Vice executable x64.exe exists in the PATH environment variable on your computer
+ - Ensure the path to Vice executable x64.exe exists in the PATH environment variable

+\* If you did not use the recommended path for Kick Assembler, edit file %USERPROFILE%\AppData\Roaming\Sublime Text 3\Packages\KickAssembler (C64)\Build Systems\KickAssembler(C64).sublime-build with the correct path to KickAssembler

 Details, Build System
 ---------------------
-Build (Super+b/Ctrl+b) compiles the current file.
+Build (`Command+Shift+P` on OSX, `Control+Shift+P` on Windows) compiles the current file.
-Other build variants, accessed by pressing Super+Shift+P/Ctrl+Shift+P, or by using the associated key (after each variant below):
+Other build variants, accessed by pressing `Super+Shift+P` (OSX) / `Ctrl+Shift+P` (Windows), or by using the associated key (after each variant below):

- - Build and Run (F7), compiles the current file and runs it using the Vice emulator
+ - Build and Run (`F7`), compiles the current file and runs it using the Vice emulator
- - Build and Debug (Shift+F7), compiles the current file and runs it using the Vice emulator.
+ - Build and Debug (`Shift+F7`), compiles the current file and runs it using the Vice emulator.
 This option allows the creation of a file containing breakpoints, which is sent to the Vice emulator for debugging
- - Build and Run Startup (F5), compiles a file with name Startup.asm in the same folder as the current file.
+ - Build and Run Startup (`F5`), compiles a file with name Startup.asm in the same folder as the current file.
 Handy if you have several code files included in a main runnable file.
- - Build and Debug Startup (Shift+F5), compiles a file with name Startup.asm in the same folder as the current file.
+ - Build and Debug Startup (`Shift+F5`), compiles a file with name Startup.asm in the same folder as the current file.
 Handy if you have several code files included in a main runnable file.
 This option allows the creation of a file containing breakpoints, which is sent to the Vice emulator for debugging.

 Details, language and syntax
 ----------------------------